membraneframework/unifex/pages/creating_unifex_natives.md

 typedef struct nested_struct_t nested_struct;
 ```

-Name of enum will be translated to PascalCase, specific options will be translated to MACRO_CASE.
+The name of enum will be translated to PascalCase, specific options will be translated to MACRO_CASE.

-Remember, that in `C` it is forbidden to make cyclic chain of containment in the way, that it was made above.
+Remember, that in `C` it is forbidden to make a cyclic chain of containment in the way, that it was made above.

-Now, you can use you own custom types, like basic ones, e.g.
+Now, you can use your custom types, like basic ones, e.g.

 ```elixir
 spec example_function(my_enum in_enum, nested_struct in_struct) :: {:ok :: label, out_struct :: my_struct} | {:error :: label, reason :: atom}